gandradep/morseCode/README.md

 ### Usage

-This repository includes a file with plain SQL that can be used to recreate a database based on a given database diagram:
+This repository includes a inde.rb file that has the methods need it to decipher morse code sentences

-- Use [schema.sql](./schema.sql) to create all tables.
-**Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>